 7.12 The Green Belt in the Borough of St.Helens covers most of the countryside around the main towns and villages, covering individual buildings and even small settlements such as Kings Moss and Bold Heath.
 65% of the total land area in the Borough is made up of Green Belt land.
 The Green Belt has several purposes, including helping urban land be regenerated by encouraging the recycling of land and to stop the unrestricted sprawl of large built up areas.
 Any decision to remove land from the Green Belt and allocate it for development has to be strongly justified.
 The Green Belt in St.Helens has not been substantially altered since the Merseyside Green Belt Local Plan first established it in 1983.
-Several authorities surrounding St.Helens,
+Several authorities surrounding St.Helens, including Halton, Knowsley, West Lancashire and Wigan, have recently or are in the process of amending their Green Belt to accommodate development.

-&lt;sup>5 The ELNS has a forecasting base date of 2012, as this was considered the most appropriate date to start the forecasting from as this is when the Core Strategy was adopted.
+start the forecasting from as this is when the Core Strategy was adopted.
 The level of employment land take-up from 2012 has been influenced by the Core Strategy policies and thus it was considered that to include post 2012 take-up rates in an historic baseline take-up scenario could potentially distort the actual historic baseline position.

-&lt;sup>6 SuperPort is the enhancement of sea and air ports and freight facilities along the River Mersey and Manchester Ship Canal.
+6 SuperPort is the enhancement of sea and air ports and freight facilities along the River Mersey and Manchester Ship Canal.
 A key part is the new Liverpool 2 deep water container port at Seaforth.